Bring any seminar or course directly to your staff through the Federal Publications’ In-House Presentations Program.

-Sign up for the latest news about special offers, courses, books and more from Federal Publication Seminars.
+Get the latest updates on special offers, courses, events, webinars and books from Federal Publications Seminars.

 In this special course, Professor Nash guides us through the basics of contract formation while bringing us up to date on what has changed and continues to change in this critical area of procurement.
 Starting with formation principles, coverage extends through competition, bidding, and negotiation procedures.
 It continues with extensive coverage of the types of contracts (over 200 pages of text) through pricing, costs, and award controversies.